 Artificial intelligence

-Artificial Intelligence (AI) has been in the news a great deal recently, particularly Chat GPT.
-This page explores the possibilities and limitations of such tools and considers how to use them responsibly and ethically.
-Whilst this page provides some basic information, all students at Brookes are strongly encouraged to complete the 'Use of Artificial Intelligence' section of the Academic Integrity moodle course, which will give you more detailed insight into how AI can be used appropriately.
+Whilst we provide here the basic information, all students at Oxford Brookes are strongly encouraged to complete the 'Use of Artificial Intelligence' section of the Academic Integrity Moodle course, which will give you more detailed insight into how AI can be used appropriately.

 AI can provide learning opportunities